saintybalboa/react-demo/docs/tutorial/1-setup.md

 # Setup

-This part of the tutorial sets up the react demo project.
+This part of the tutorial sets up the react demo project with the following:

-This sets up the following:
 - React server-side rendering
 - React client-side rendering
 - Webpack